qq-dai/MaximumBiclique/README.md

 # MaximumBiclique
-An implementation of the paper "Efficient Maximum Biclique Search in Large Bipartite Graphs"
+An implementation of the paper "Theoretically and Practically Efficient Maximum Biclique Search"

 # Compile
 Using cmake files to compile the source files.
 For instance,